 After some verbal negotiations (nothing is official until the paperwork is signed!), the buyer should present an Offer to Purchase.
 Here’s where the necessity for a carefully chosen closing agent comes in.
 You’ll trust them to handle multiple tasks to see the closing process through.

 Real estate professionals highly recommend working with buyers who have a pre-approval letter in hand before getting in too deep, so your buyer should expect this requirement.
 You’ll avoid wasting time and energy if you request it at the beginning of the process.

 Reading the offer and subsequent counter offers requires businesslike contemplation.
 You don’t have to take the first offer made, but use your CEO’s point of view reading each one.
 At first read, the buyer’s offer might include specifics you find somewhat offensive to your personal style, but if the request benefits your asking price, then shake off the thin skin and get to signing!

-After some back and forth in the negotiations, the contract is submitted to your closing agent.
+After some back and forth in the negotiations, the contract will be submitted to your closing agent.
 Your agent will ask for required documents such as appraisals and title search in addition to termite inspection reports.
-After all of the paperwork is in order, the official transfer of the the ownership is the last step of the closing process.
+After all of the paperwork is in order, the official transfer of the the ownership is the last step of the closing process!